-Up to three PhD scholarships are offered per year in Accounting and/or Finance.
-Any area of study will be considered within these disciplines.
+Any area of study will be considered within the Accounting and/or Finance disciplines.

 Nationality Criteria: All Countries